davideganna/DataMorphers/README.md

 ## Extending DataMorphers

-You can create custom transformations by extending the `DataMorpher` class:
+You can create custom transformations by extending the `DataMorpher` class inside a module named `custom_datamorphers.py`:

 ```python
 from datamorphers.datamorphers import DataMorpher